magomimmo/modern-cljs/doc/tutorial-05.md

 idiomaticity of the validation sample of the login form we presented in the [previous tutorial][2].

-if you want to see and run the modern-cljs
 ## Introduction

 In the [previus tutorial][2] we started coding in CLJS directly